Davis Trackhire supports aircraft recovery at Leeds Bradford Airport.

 Our trackway and service solution

-At 3:30am in the morning, a temporary access road was successfully formed all around the plane.
+We successfully formed a temporary trackway for aircraft recovery around the plane at 3:30 am.
 This allowed recovery trucks to position themselves and connect winch cables to all three of the plane’s wheels.
-The plane was then pulled onto the panels at a steady pace, allowing us to install more panels for it to reach the hard standing runway.
+We pulled the plane onto the panels at a steady pace.
+This allowed us to install more panels for it to reach the hard-standing runway.

 The lorry loader cranes were working remarkably close to the plane at times and it was crucial to have a banksman guiding the crane and working closely with the crane operator to install the panels safely without damaging the plane.